SamarthKadam/ChatBox/README.md

 2. Install Packages:

-   - Install the required packages by navigating to the backend directory: cd backend and then run npm install.
+   - Install the required packages by navigating to the backend directory: `cd backend` and then run `npm install`.
    - Similarly, move to the frontend directory: cd frontend and execute npm install.

 3. To set up the frontend